Lynn Carey Saylor: Early years

 Saylor was born in San Diego, California and raised in Las Vegas, Nevada.
 The first instrument she played was violin, then piano, then moved to guitar in her early teens.
 She writes songs on both piano ("If We Believe") and guitar, but most often guitar.
 She is known for being bright and scholastic, as she skipped a grade in school and was a high school graduate by the age of 16.
 Lynn studied music theory at the now defunct Dick Grove School of Music and she is also a college graduate, with a Bachelor of Arts in Communications and a minor in Music.
 She has been a member of the Screen Actors Guild since the mid-1990s with bit parts in movies and television commercials to her credit.
 She is married to Skip Saylor.

 Singing career

-2002 was the year of her first commercial musical release, a limited edition charity single of the song "If We Believe", which features Brian May, guitarist of Queen on guitar and background vocals.
-Lynn donated a portion of the proceeds of sales of the single to the Mercury Phoenix Trust, an AIDS charity founding by the surviving members of Queen and their manager following the untimely AIDS related death of Queen frontman, Freddie Mercury, in 1991.
+2002 was the year of her first commercial musical release, a limited edition charity single of the song "If We Believe", which features Brian May, guitarist of Queen on guitar and backing vocals.
+Lynn donated a portion of the proceeds of sales of the single to the Mercury Phoenix Trust, an AIDS charity founding by the surviving members of Queen and their manager following the untimely AIDS related death of Queen front man, Freddie Mercury, in 1991.

 In 2006, she remade the 1984 Pat Benatar hit "We Belong", working again with Brian May of Queen, and also with both Eric Lowen and Dan Navarro, the writers of "We Belong", who all appear on her version of the song.
 Saylor's rendition is considered to be the most dynamic and rock oriented version of the song ever recorded.